 We also perform surgeries for men who need to harvest sperm from the epididymis or testicle.
-The sperm is frozen in several aliquots to avoid having the surgery again in the future.
+If sperm is found during these procedures, it is frozen in several aliquots to avoid having the surgery again in the future.

-Semen freezing can be used for your fertility preservation or for your infertility treatment backup.
-Examples include men with low sperm count, sperm samples with motility issues, before chemotherapy or radiotherapy cancer surgery, etc.
+Sperm freezing can be used for fertility preservation or as backup for infertility treatment.
+Examples include men with low sperm count, sperm samples with motility issues, men with ejaculatory problems, male-to-female transgender patients who would like preserve their fertility, men preparing for chemotherapy or radiotherapy cancer surgery, etc.

 Age negatively impacts a woman’s egg supply, with the quality and quantity rapidly deteriorating after age 35.
 As a result, women can freeze their eggs at a younger age.
-Advances in technology have made egg freezing a successful procedure, but the success of egg freezing is highly dependent on your age at the time of egg retrieval.
-The ideal time to freeze your eggs is in your mid to late 20’s or early to mid 30’s.
+Advances in technology have made egg freezing a successful procedure, but the success of egg freezing is highly dependent on the woman’s age at the time of egg retrieval.
+The ideal time to freeze eggs is in the mid to late 20’s or early to mid 30’s.

 The egg freezing process is similar to an IVF treatment cycle – a woman has to go through hormone stimulation and egg collection prior to her eggs being cryopreserved.
 Frozen eggs may be stored in liquid nitrogen for decades without significant deterioration.

-Egg freezing can be used for your fertility preservation or for your infertility treatment backup.
-Examples will include women who are busy with their careers, women before chemotherapy or pelvic radiotherapy, etc.
+Egg freezing can be used for fertility preservation or for infertility treatment backup.
+Examples include women who would like to start a family later in life, female-to-male transgender patients who would like to preserve their fertility, women preparing for chemotherapy or pelvic radiotherapy, etc.

-Often, with in vitro fertilization treatment, patients may have multiple good quality embryos created from one treatment cycle.
+With IVF or ICSI treatment, patients often have multiple good quality embryos created from one treatment cycle.
 The good quality embryos which cannot be used in that cycle will be frozen for future use.
-Today, in most clinics, embryo freezing is one of the very routine services offered as part of IVF treatment.
+Today, in most clinics, embryo freezing is one of the very routine services offered as part of fertility treatment.
 Frozen embryo transfers have allowed many patients to achieve more than one pregnancy from a single treatment cycle and has also prevented multiple pregnancies.